huhanGitHub/huhanGitHub.github.io/_pages/cv.md

 ## Education Background

-Monash University, 07/2021 - 11/2024, Ph.D. in Computer Science.
+Monash University, 07/2021 - 11/2024, Ph.D. in Computer Science. \
+Main supervised by Prof. Chunyang Chen (Now at Technical University of Munich) and co-supervised by Dr. Xiao Chen (Now at University of Newcastle).
+I would also like to express my appreciation to Prof. John Groundy (Monash University) and Dr. Qiuyuan Chen (Tencent) for their help during the early stage of my PhD.

-Tsinghua University, 09/2017 - 06/2020, M.S. in Engineering.
+Tsinghua University, 09/2017 - 06/2020, M.S. in Engineering. \
+Main supervised by Prof. Min Gu and co-supervised by Assoc.
+Prof. Min Zhou.

-UESTC, 09/2013 - 06/2017, B.S. in Digital Animation.
-(We spent 1.5 years learning about aesthetics, colors, and composition, and how to paint with watercolors!
-It was an cool and memorable time !!)
+UESTC, 09/2013 - 06/2017, B.S. in Digital Animation. \
+We spent 1.5 years learning about aesthetics, colors, and composition, and how to paint with watercolors!
+It was an cool and memorable time !!!

 ## Work Experience